 I sometimes use it on Will of the Emperors to quicker get into range of adds, or moving up and down the whirlwind alley on Blade Lord Ta’yak.

 Costs 20% of your max health and removes magic effects, movement impairment and loss of control.
 For example it can be used to break out of the fear on Grand Empress, or the Amber Prison on Wind Lord, or the Petrification by trash in Mogu’shan.

 Another time when it can be useful is on the first boss in HoF.
 While it won’t break you out of his mind control, the 20% health removed will help your raid members to quicker get you below 50% to free you.

 Grimoire of Supremacy

 With this talent your demons are replaced with stronger ones, that deal 20% increased damage and have slightly different abilities.
-It’s currently a good talent that will provide nice dps for a Destruction Warlock.
-You can use it as Demonology as well, but Service is generally preferred.
+In 5.4 this is the best talent for Affliction Warlocks, but works well for Destruction and Demonology as well.